Your Guide to Filing a Business Tax Extension

 When should I file a tax extension?

 If you need more time to file for any reason — whether you are still waiting on certain tax documents, had a family emergency come up, or simply procrastinated too long — don’t hesitate to file an extension.
-You don’t have to convince the IRS of anything, and the extension is automatic.
+You don’t have to convince the IRS of anything, and the tax filing extension is automatic.
 So, if you need more time, just ask for it!

 When shouldn’t I file a business tax extension?

-If you need more time to pay your taxes owed, an extension will only give you more time to file, not more time to pay.
 Instead, the IRS has debt relief options available for any taxpayers struggling to make tax payments.
 Read our article on how to set up an IRS payment installment agreement that can split up your bill into more manageable monthly payments.
-In certain situations, you’ll automatically qualify for an extra six months to file and do not need to request an extension.
-These exceptions are:

 • You (or your spouse) are working in a combat zone for the U.S. Armed Forces